edHelper.com

 By Jennifer Kenny

 2 Chicken pox is caused by the varicella-zoster virus, or VZV.
 It is much more common among children than adults.
-Four million children a year suffer from chicken pox.
-Ninety percent of them are under age 15.
-It can be much more serious if an adult comes down with chicken pox.
+Not all that long ago, four million children a year suffered from chicken pox.
+Ninety percent of them were under the age of 15.
+It was much more serious if an adult came down with chicken pox.

 3 A virus is not alive until it is in a living cell.
 Once in a living cell, it can reproduce.
 The living cell is the host.
-The virus attacks the cell, sends its own DNA and RNA code, and can then spread.
+The virus attacks the cell, injects its own DNA or RNA code, and can then make more viruses to spread to other cells in the body.

 Paragraphs 4 to 10: